motoz/PellMon/README.md

 **NBEcom** Connect to an NBE V7/V13 pellet burner over ethernet

+**Heatingcircuit** Automatically set the heating circuit mixing valve according to current outside temperature

+**Openweathermap** Read current temperature at your location from openweathermap.com

 Plugin documentation is found in the configuration file at plugins/plugin-name.conf

 ####Contains: